 History majors take at least one history colloquium, though you are welcome to take more than one.
-If you are pursuing the Research Track, you may take a colloquium prior to Spring Quarter of your third year.
-If you are in the Regular Track, you may take a colloquium at any point prior to graduation.
+Students interested in pursuing the research or BA-thesis track should take a colloquium prior to Spring Quarter of their third year; those pursuing other tracks can take a colloquium at any point prior to graduation.

 HIST 29632 The CIA and American Democracy (B. Cumings) This colloquium will examine all aspects of American intelligence and its influence on history, politics, society, and academe since the inception of the Office of Strategic Services during World War II.
 Particular attention will be paid to how intelligence is gathered and interpreted, intelligence failures and why they happened, the close association between top Ivy League universities and origins of US intelligence, the penetration of the early Central Intelligence Agency by British individuals spying for the Soviets, the wide influence of the CIA in the 1950s and 1960s on major aspects of American life, the crisis of US intelligence in the late 1960s and through the 1970s, the revival of intelligence vigor in the 1980s, and the uses and misuses of intelligence in the recent wars in Iraq and Afghanistan.
 Assignments: Six or seven books during the course of the colloquium, a few films outside of class time, a paper of roughly fifteen pages in the seventh week of the term, and a final exam, which mixes essay questions with questions on the reading.
 Outstanding participation in colloquium will merit an increment in the final grade, which otherwise will be determined equally by the outside paper and final exam.

-HIST 29801 BA Thesis Seminar I History students in the research track are required to take HIST 29801–29802.
+HIST 29801 BA Thesis Seminar I (C. Kindell & C. Rydell) History students in the research track are required to take HIST 29801–29802.
 BA Thesis Seminar I provides a systematic introduction to historical methodology and approaches (e.g., political, intellectual, social, cultural, economic, gender, environmental history), as well as research techniques.
 It culminates in students' submission of a robust BA thesis proposal that will be critiqued in class.
 Guidance will also be provided for applications for research funding.

 HIST 29803 Historiography (P. O’Donnell) The course provides a systematic introduction to historical methodology and approaches (e.g., political, intellectual, social, cultural, economic, gender, environmental history), as well as research techniques.
 Students will gain analytical, research, and writing tools that will assist them in their research colloquia and their BA theses.